MartinaNyberg/GEC-swedish/README.md

 Preparing the test and dev data from the SweLL Gold Corpus:
 - Extract the source and target sentences for all essays.
 - Ideally, use a tool for sentence alignment to align the source and target sentences.
+Note however that there were some errors in the SweLL corpus and some sentences are missing in the xml file for the source sentences.
+For this reason, the alignment was done manually within this project.
 - Create a development set from part of the SweLL data.
 Imformation on which essays from the data that were used in the dev set is found in the file `dev_info.txt`.
 - Create a test set from the remaining part of the SweLL data that was not used for development.